Cselwood/ColourPicker/README.md

 ## To Do
 * Animating background colour changes
-* Replacing colour boxers with larger singular colour canvas ** Additionally with a colour slider to change the canvas colour range
+* Replacing colour boxers with larger singular colour canvas
+* Additionally adding a colour slider to change the above canvas colour range
 * Adding an HSL slider and HSL information to displayed data like originally planned

 ## Release History